Frankmusik: 2007–2009: Frankisum EP and Complete Me

 In January and February 2009, he was the support act for Keane on their Perfect Symmetry tour in the UK.
 In March 2009, he headlined National Student Pride in Brighton's seafront club Digital with Jodie Harsh and Dan Gillespie Sells (The Feeling).
-In June 2009, Frankmusik was support act for the Pet Shop Boys in London, Manchester and Liverpool.
-He did a short tour to launch the album Complete Me, starting in Brighton on 17 July and taking in London, Glasgow and Manchester.
+In June 2009, Frankmusik was the support act for the Pet Shop Boys in London, Manchester and Liverpool.
+He did a short tour to launch the album Complete Me, starting in Brighton on 17 July and taking in London, Glasgow, and Manchester.

-Complete Me debuted on the UK Albums Chart at number thirteen in August 2009, after its second single, "Confusion Girl", was A-listed by BBC Radio 1 and reached number twenty-seven on the UK Singles Chart.
-The other singles were "Better Off as Two", which peaked at number twenty-six, and "3 Little Words".
+Complete Me debuted on the UK Albums Chart at No. 13 in August 2009, after its second single, "Confusion Girl", was A-listed by BBC Radio 1 and reached No. 27 on the UK Singles Chart.
+The other singles were "Better Off as Two", which peaked at No. 26, and "3 Little Words".

-In August 2009, a more extensive UK tour was announced to take place during November and December 2009.
+In August 2009, a more extensive UK tour was announced to take place during November and December that year.
 Just two days later on 20 August 2009, it was announced that Frankmusik would join the Perez Hilton Presents tour in Autumn 2009.
 Frankmusik was part of a line-up at The O2 Arena 3D ELEKTRO RAVE alongside Caspa and Rusko, Tinchy Stryder, High Contrast, and Dancing Robot Music.

-During recording and promotion of his debut album, Frankmusik remixed material by other artists, including Pet Shop Boys' "Love etc.", Lady Gaga's "Eh Eh (Nothing Else I Can Say)", Alphabeat's "Fascination" and "10,000 Nights", Mika's "Relax, Take It Easy" and CSS's "Move", and has covered "Rehab" by Amy Winehouse and The Postal Service's "Such Great Heights".
+During recording and promotion of his debut album, Frankmusik remixed material by other artists, including the Pet Shop Boys' "Love etc.", Lady Gaga's "Eh Eh (Nothing Else I Can Say)", Alphabeat's "Fascination" and "10,000 Nights", Mika's "Relax, Take It Easy" and CSS's "Move", and has covered "Rehab" by Amy Winehouse and The Postal Service's "Such Great Heights".
 Frankmusik also co-produced "First Place" on Tinchy Stryder's 2009 album, Catch 22, and "Wish I Stayed" on Ellie Goulding's Lights (2010).